gynamics/zsh-usepkg/README.md

 # ... (bootstrap here)

-# uncomment this line if you want to see some messages
+# uncomment this line if you do not want to see any message
-#USEPKG_SILENT=false
+#USEPKG_SILENT=true

 # declare a recipe
 defpkg \